Something Stinks! (8)

 ...their faces as worry-wrinkled as their uniforms,"

-It's a nice book to still own.
+I’m pleased that I still have this book from all those years ago.
 Pity I painted the inside-back cover with black poster paint.
-Weird!
+Why?

 Art Notes: Something Stinks!